 Mapping the past involves marking out the space that we made for ourselves when we were denied visibility and place.
 It also involves tracing a different history from the official versions that exclude or ignore us.
-Our history has its own heroes, key events, progress and timeline.
+Our history has its own heroes, key events, progress, timeline and geography.

 One of the most interesting exercises in creating a sense of our place in history is to map our space, by pinpointing key locations on a map of a city or country.
-Amongst those locations will be the Gay Centres, including the first in the UK - the Glasgow Gay Centre opened in 1977.
-Yet there will also be the more informal meeting places, such as discos and walks organised by the LGBT community.
-Examples include the Lilidots lesbian feminist walking group and the Glasgow Gay Ramblers.
-As for discos, they figure in the account of the Glasgow Gay Centre, SMG and SHRG and in this personal recollection of gay discos before 1982:
+Amongst those locations are the LGBT Centres, including the first explicitly named gay centre in the UK - the Glasgow Gay Centre opened in 1977.
+Cafés, bars, hotels, clubs, theatres, cinemas, libraries, bookshops and many kinds of informal meeting places also form part of our space.

 Opening up space for untold stories has been a key aim of OurStory Scotland from its inception.
 A high point in claiming space for our stories has been our exhibition OurSpace at the Kelvingrove Art Gallery and Museum in Glasgow in 2008.
 The Kelvingrove is the UK’s largest civic museum and art gallery, and is Scotland’s most visited attraction.
 The exhibition included a narrative map of Glasgow indicating significant spaces in our lives and connecting with stories in audio recordings: